 Submitting a Nomination

 The following documentation must be submitted in electronic form with each nomination:

-- Complete nomination information as described on Page 4 of the below PDF document, addressing the commitment (of at least 10 years) and extraordinary humanitarian services of the nominee and the ongoing legacy that will be left, taking into account specific actions employed, demonstrated leadership skills, knowledge, dedication and persistence used to improve the oral health prospects of the specific community(ies), the population group(s) served and the long term impact of these endeavors as indicated by the information requested.
+- Complete nomination information as described on Page 4 of the above PDF document, addressing the commitment (of at least 10 years) and extraordinary humanitarian services of the nominee and the ongoing legacy that will be left, taking into account specific actions employed, demonstrated leadership skills, knowledge, dedication and persistence used to improve the oral health prospects of the specific community(ies), the population group(s) served and the long term impact of these endeavors as indicated by the information requested.

 - A Curriculum Vitae/resumé highlighting the nominee's humanitarian contributions.

 - Three letters of support from specific individuals, who are not the nominator. (if more than three letters are submitted, only the first three will be considered)

 - One letter in support of the nominee from his/her state or local dental society.